 - Imposing a systematic set of preferences for timber production,

-- Subordinating conservation and environmental protections to the production of timber,
+- Subordinating conservation and environmental protections to the production

 - Roadblocking the timely application of new scientific information and,

 - Providing disabling protections arising under other environmental laws.

 Written as a response to the timber industry's clamor for higher, expedited, and predictable logging levels, the proposed bill will severely curtail environmental controls and citizen input in the planning of national forests.

 Defenders' President Rodger Schlickeisen believes, "There are many problems facing our forests, such as habitat loss and ecosystem decline.
 These problems are due to already substantial over-logging and mismanagement that favors industry.
 Our forests can't withstand more of the same treatment; they simply can not survive this bill."